 Then we lay down and have small heated rice pillows placed under us.
 It feels odd not knowing what to expect next.
 I try to relax to the drone of the AC, but then I hear a groan from the room next door I start to feel a tad anxious.
 Just what have we signed up for?

 What is Thai massage?

-Some massages use Luk Pra Kob, a herbal cotton compress that’s steamed and applied to the body during the session.
+Some Thai massage therapists use Luk Pra Kob, a herbal cotton compress that’s steamed and applied to the body during the session.
 These herbal stems are filled with lemon grass, tumeric, galanga and kaffir lime – the same ingredients used as a base in most Thai soups, making me wonder if they recycle.

 After two hours of pretzel like contortions we’re released to the lobby, given ginger tea and my favourite Thai dessert: rice topped with sweetened condensed milk and mango slices.
 I didn’t expect the treatment to last two hours, and worry the massage (plus snack) is going to eat up my traveler’s budget.
 But the full treatments here (in the heart of Bangkok!) starts at a mere 1000 baht (approximately $30 CND).

 In case you’re wondering, yeah, it is kind of weird to get massaged, poked and prodded while nearly naked beside someone you don’t really know, but we quickly got over it.
 You might even say we bonded from the experience.
-If what you’re really wondering is if these massages involve a little something on the side, this prominent sign at the entrance to another massage studio should set you straight.
+If what you’re really wondering is if these massages involve a little something on the side, you know, a happy ending… this prominent sign at the entrance to another Bangkok massage parlour should set you straight.